 As in recent valuations, liabilities have been calculated without considering future cost of living adjustments (COLAs) in keeping with House Bill 2132 (2011).
-We note that House Bill 3350 (2020) granted a one-time benefit increase to certain retirees funded by the System.
 Should funding of future COLAs and/or stipends be provided by the System, the COLAs and/or stipends should be included in the actuarial valuation.
 In addition, House Bill 2630 (2014) closed the plan to most new employees hired after November 1, 2015.